rsveldema/dyna_sw_update_arch/README.md

 # Infrastructure for zero-downtime firmware update.

 We try to have zero-downtime when installing a new firmware image on a device.
+I believe we cannot achieve this without an architectural change, hence this proof of concept to illustrate how such a thing can function with an example Software architecture setup.

+This proof of concept runs under Linux with GCC 9.*.

 ## The Traditional solution